Homosexuality and psychology: Historical background

 A 2016 survey of the European Union Agency for Fundamental Rights found that many medical professionals in countries such as Bulgaria, Hungary, Italy, Latvia, Poland, Romania and Slovakia believe that homosexuality is a disease and that such interpretations continue to exist in professional materials.
 This goes against Council of Europe Recommendation 2010(5) which recommends that homosexuality not be treated as a disease.
+As of 2018, homosexuality was popularly considered a disease in Lebanon.

 Freud and psychoanalysis

 Sigmund Freud's views on homosexuality were complex.
 In his attempts to understand the causes and development of homosexuality, he first explained bisexuality as an "original libido endowment", by which he meant that all humans are born bisexual.
 He believed that the libido has a homosexual portion and a heterosexual portion, and through the course of development one wins out over the other.

 Some other causes of homosexuality for which he advocated included an inverted Oedipus complex where individuals begin to identify with their mother and take themselves as a love object.
 This love of one's self is defined as narcissism, and Freud thought that people who were high in the trait of narcissism would be more likely to develop homosexuality because loving the same sex is like an extension of loving oneself.

 Freud believed treatment of homosexuality was not successful because the individual does not want to give up their homosexual identity because it brings them pleasure.
 He used psychoanalysis and hypnotic suggestion as treatments, but showed little success.
 It was through this that Freud arrived at the conclusion that homosexuality was "nothing to be ashamed of, no vice, no degradation, it cannot be classified as an illness, but a variation of sexual function".
 He further stated that psychoanalysts "should not promise to abolish homosexuality and make normal heterosexuality take its place", as he had concluded in his own practice that attempts to change homosexual orientations were likely to be unsuccessful.
-While Freud himself may have come to a more accepting view of homosexuality, his legacy in the field of psychoanalysis, especially in the United States viewed homosexuality as negative, abnormal and caused by family and developmental issues.
+While Freud himself may have come to a more accepting view of homosexuality, his legacy in the field of psychoanalysis, especially in the United States, viewed homosexuality as negative, abnormal and caused by family and developmental issues.
 It was these views that significantly impacted the rationale for putting homosexuality in the first and second publications of the American Psychiatric Association's DSM, conceptualizing it as a mental disorder and further stigmatizing homosexuality in society.